Free-IAM/freeiam/docs/examples/ldap_filter.rst

 10. **Expand wildcards or patterns**

     Replace a filter containing a broad wildcard with explicit value alternatives, or the other way around.
+    Some attributes don't provide a substring matching rule.

     Example: ``(cn=app*)`` →